Muhthishimiscoding/FormValidatorPlus/readme.md

 - This would detect multiple spaces inside an input.

 ##### ean
-- Validates the ean number (European Article Number) .
+- Validates the ean-13 number (European Article Number) .

 ##### email